-This story is by Joslyn Chase and was part of our 2019 Summer Writing Contest.
+This story is by Joslyn Chase and won an honorable mention in our 2019 Summer Writing Contest.
 You can find all the writing contest stories here.

 I’ve been in The Room so long I don’t remember what it looks like outside.
 I think there were colors.

 Here, everything’s white.
 The cement floor is coated with a glossy white finish that squeaks under our rubber-soled shoes.
 The walls, the plastic-covered mattresses we sleep on, the blankets they give us—all white.
 Even the lights, burning down from the high ceiling are white with no trace of the golden glow I almost remember.

 We wear white jumpsuits, no pockets.
 There’s no place to hide anything here.
 Even the bathroom is just a screened-off area without a door, open at the top so our most private moments can be witnessed through opaque windows that stretch around the upper perimeter of The Room.

 Three metallic taps sound, echoing against bare walls.
 It’s feeding time.
 I cringe when the panel snaps open—a stark and sudden clank against the silence—and see what they’ve sent through.
 Today, they’ve designed that one of us will go hungry as they watch through their windows and cameras to see how we handle the shortage.
 I’ve been here longest, and that gives me some authority, but two here are larger than me and their aggression is growing.

 Five mouths to feed, and only four sandwiches.
 I grab one and Ocho, Dimebag, and Half Deck snatch the rest.
 Doomie stands empty-handed, which comes as no surprise.
 He is wasting-away thin and past caring.

 “Tear off the end of your sandwich for Doomie,” I command, doing the same.
 Ocho does as I say, but Dimebag and Half Deck chew away, ignoring me.